lalindrait/implementing-solutions-aws/solution_overview.md

 ## Solution Overview

-You are the DevOps engineer for a small start up.
+You are a DevOps engineer for a small start up.
 Your company has built an application that needs to be deployed in the AWS cloud.

 You are supposed to implement a AWS infrastructure to host this Java application and expose it to the users with the adquate security measures and relevant operational capabilities.

+Application is called "studentdb".
+Application is a very simple Spring Boot app that allows you to view, add, delete, modify student information for a tution class.
+Interaction is only possible through a REST API and application does not have a web UI

 Following are the basic application details
 1. Application runs on Linux